Should You Keep Your Baby or Toddler Up Late For Special Events?

 • If your toddler no longer naps during the day, insist on a rest time.
 Even non-napping toddlers may be extra sleepy after a late night, so firmly insist that your little one spend an hour or so in bed, with toys and books.
 This way, if she is feeling sleepy, you will have set the stage for sleep.

 • Limit nap time, if it goes really long.
 Remember, babies and toddlers will shift sleep from nights to naps (and vice versa).
-So if your baby or toddler is napping way longer than usual, that might mean less sleep at night — and that’s not a cycle that any parent wants to start in motion!
+So if your baby or toddler is napping way longer than usual, that might mean less sleep at night.
+That’s not a cycle that any parent wants to start in motion!

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.